 - Exact match: Ads will only appear on searches containing your exact keyword, offering the narrowest matches.

-When you’re deciding on your keywords, don’t forget about negative keywords.
-Negative keywords are words or phrases that, when entered by a user, will not trigger your ad.
+When choosing which keywords to target, don’t forget about negative keywords.
+Negative keywords are words or phrases that, when entered by a user, will not trigger your ad because they would bring in the wrong traffic.
+A common example is “free” or “cheap.”

 “It’s helpful to put yourself in the shoes of a potential customer,” says Derse.
 “Even if you’re creating a B2B ad, it’s still a person you’re trying to connect with.”

-You can acknowledge their pain points, highlight benefits of your product, use visually striking imagery and interesting language in the ad to stand out.
+Acknowledge their pain points, highlight the benefits of your product, and use visually striking imagery and interesting language in the ad to stand out.

 Consider adding images, site links, callouts, lead forms, and any other assets that make sense for your business.